Distinction in Writing: Writing Among Disciplines

 The purpose of majoring in a discipline is to demonstrate mastery in a particular field.
-This component builds on the idea of mastery, allowing you the opportunity to erase disciplinary boundaries in the following kinds of projects:
+This component builds on the idea of mastery, allowing students the opportunity to erase disciplinary boundaries in the following three kinds of projects:

-Collaborative: projects or activities completed by multiple creators (where you have collaborated with other students, faculty, or professionals), who may come from the same discipline.
+Collaborative: projects or activities completed by multiple creators (the student in collaboration with other students, faculty, or professionals), who may come from the same discipline.
 These activities are expected to be multidisciplinary in concept.

 Interdisciplinary: projects or activities which have multiple collaborators from different disciplines.

-Transdisciplinary: projects or activities completed by a single creator (yourself), which are multidisciplinary in concept.
+Transdisciplinary: projects or activities completed by a single creator (the student) that are multidisciplinary in concept.

 The best projects and activities will combine disciplines in new ways.
 When appropriate, projects should be accompanied by a paper that includes a statement regarding the value of this particular interdisciplinary activity.
-Projects submitted in fields that are by definition interdisciplinary, such as hypertext media or writing for the web, must show how their project transcends the traditional interdisciplinary nature of their field.
+Projects submitted in fields that are by definition interdisciplinary, such writing for the web, must show how their project transcends the traditional interdisciplinary nature of their field.

 In order to receive credit for a component within the program, a student must finish either one (1) Level A activity or two different (2) Level B activities.